My Story (Iyanya album)

 My Story is the debut studio album by Nigerian singer Iyanya.
-It was released by CN Media in 2009.
-The album's production was handled by ID Cabasa, OJB Jezreel, K-Solo and Tee-Y Mix.
-It features guest appearances from M.I, Faze, DJ Zeez, Bokwilla and Ugly.
+It was released by CN Media on 4 October 2009, and features production from ID Cabasa, OJB Jezreel, K-Solo and Tee-Y Mix.
+Recording artists featured on My Story include M.I, Faze, DJ Zeez, Bokwilla and Ugly.

 Background

 Iyanya started recording the album after winning the inaugural season of Project Fame West Africa.
 My Story is predominantly R&B but contains elements of hip hop and reggae.
 On 4 October 2009, Iyanya launched the "Symphony of Iyanya", a concert dedicated to celebrating the album's release.
-It was held at Ultima Studios in Omole, Lagos.
+The concert was held at Ultima Studios in Omole, Lagos.

 Singles

 The Faze-assisted track "No Time" was released as the album's lead single.
 "Love Truly" was released as the album's second single.
-The music video for the song was shot in Nigeria.
-"Iyanya (My Story)" was released as the album's third single; the song's music video was shot in South Africa.
+The music video for the song was recorded in Nigeria.
+"Iyanya (My Story)" was released as the album's third single; its music video was filmed in South Africa.